 Click here to download a DMV application for a disabled parking permit.

-Games of Chance Licenses are issued under the authority of the New York State Racing & Wagering Board.
+Games of Chance Licenses are issued under the authority of the New York State Charitable Gaming Commission.
 In order to conduct games of chance events such as bingo, pull-tab cards, or casino nights, organizations must obtain a New York State registration number and file the appropriate application forms in triplicate with the Town Clerk’s office.

-For application forms and complete instructions, please visit the New York State Racing & Wagering Board website.
+For application forms and complete instructions, please visit the New York State Charitable Gaming Commission website.

 Any person, whether as an individual or as an agent for another party, who wishes to sell goods or services from a public street, public place, or door-to-door must obtain a Peddler/Solicitor License from the Town Clerk’s Office.
-The fee is $25.00 payable by cash or check.
+The fee is $200.00 plus a $10.00 fee for a criminal background check, payable by cash or check.

 Applicants must present photo identification and be prepared to provide detailed information regarding themselves, the company they work for, any vehicles to be used, the goods to be distributed, and the name, address, and phone number of a New York State resident upon whom any documents related to the applicant may be served.